 8s feel that if they aren’t strong, guarded, or ruthless, then they will be harmed.

 Related Blog: Enneagram 8 In Stress & Growth

 The type 9 is The Peacemaker.
 They are known for their peaceful, easygoing, gentle, and friendly nature.

-The core belief enneagram 9s struggle with as a part of the anger triad is that if they aren’t needless and easygoing, you will cause conflict and be abandoned.
+The core belief Enneagram 9s struggle with as a part of the anger triad is that if they aren’t needless and easygoing, they will cause conflict and be abandoned.

 9s feel that if they don’t appear calm, easygoing, or needless, then they won’t be wanted.